afanblue/refineryOMS/README.md

 ## Further Information:

-   1. You should be able to import the 5 eclipse projects (oms-shared, oms, pmc (scada), sim, transfer) for additional development.
-If it's not clear, the "oms-shared" project is shared among the other 4, where "oms" is the Java webapp (using REST data services) and the other 3 are (I hope) obvious.
+   1. You should be able to import the Eclipse projects (oms-shared, oms, pmc (scada), sim, transfer, watchdog) for additional development.
+If it's not clear, the "oms-shared" project is shared among the others, where "oms" is the Java webapp (using REST data services) and the others are (I hope) obvious.